Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

     Headers     = $headers
     ContentType = 'application/json'
 }
-#if only one zone use that otherwise use zone with type 4 as default
+#if there's only one zone, use that otherwise use zone with type 4 as default
 $getAllZonesResponse = Invoke-RestMethod @splatParams

 $account.ZoneIds += $getAllZonesResponse.Zone_ID
 ```

+- Leave the `Person_ID` field empty this is generated via the create call in iLOQ

 ## Getting help